 This Price and Product Information Statement is presented in accordance with the requirements of the Essential Services Commission (ESC) - the independent regulator of the retail energy industry in Victoria.
-For information about choosing an energy retailer, visit yourchoice.vic.gov.au.
-To compare electricity retailer offers available to you, go to mpp.switchon.vic.gov.au; to compare gas retailer offers available to you, go to yourchoice.vic.gov.au."
+For information about choosing an energy retailer, visit www.esc.vic.gov.au/yourchoice."

-- (g) details of, if applicable: - (i) rebates, other than government-funded rebates; - (ii) non-price incentives; - (iii) where a different tariff is applicable at different times, when the different tariffs apply; - (iv) where the specified retailer intends to make the tariff or any other element of the published details available only for a fixed period, the availability end date; and - (v) how to get further information on the terms and conditions. - (7) Each Price and Product Information Statement must adhere to the following format requirements: - (a) the specified retailer must title and refer to the published information as "Price and Product Information Statement"; - (b) the specified retailer must specifically identify each Price and Product Information Statement with a unique name or reference code or both; - (c) all monetary amounts must be shown on both a GST-exclusive and GST-inclusive basis;
+- (f) details of, if applicable: - (i) rebates, other than government-funded rebates; - (ii) non-price incentives; - (iii) where a different tariff is applicable at different times, when the different tariffs apply; - (iv) where the specified retailer intends to make the tariff or any other element of the published details available only for a fixed period, the availability end date; and - (v) how to get further information on the terms and conditions. - (7) Each Price and Product Information Statement must adhere to the following format requirements: - (a) the specified retailer must title and refer to the published information as "Price and Product Information Statement"; - (b) the specified retailer must specifically identify each Price and Product Information Statement with a unique name or reference code or both; - (c) all monetary amounts must be shown on both a GST-exclusive and GST inclusive basis; - (d) variable fees and charges that relate to energy consumed must be expressed as cents per kilowatt hour or megajoule, as appropriate; and

-- (d) variable fees and charges that relate to energy consumed must be expressed as cents per kilowatt hour or megajoule, as appropriate; and - (e) any fixed fees or charges relating to the supply of energy must be expressed as either dollars per day or in a manner which shows how these fees or charges are billed and calculated.
+(e) any fixed fees or charges relating to the supply of energy must be expressed as either dollars per day or in a manner which shows how these fees or charges are billed and calculated.

-An example Price and Product Information Statement is set out in Schedule 5.
-The specified retailer may present its Price and Product Information Statement in an alternative format to that set out in clause 15B(6) and clause 15B(7) with the Commission's prior approval.
+An example Price and Product Information Statement is set out in Schedule 5.67 The specified retailer may present its Price and Product Information Statement in an alternative format to that set out in clause 15B(6) and clause 15B(7) with the Commission's prior approval.